-Mr Mark Gaston was appointed as a consultant orthopaedic and trauma surgeon in NHS Lothian in 2011 and shortly thereafter gained practicing privileges at Spire Edinburgh Hospitals.
-Mark’s clinical practice incorporates all aspect of orthopaedics and trauma for children and adolescents and a significant portion of his NHS practice is at the Royal Hospital for Sick Children (Sick Kids), Edinburgh where he runs two specialist multi-disciplinary clinics.
+Mr Mark Gaston was appointed as a consultant orthopaedic and trauma surgeon in Edinburgh (NHS Lothian) in 2011 He provides private practice at Spire Edinburgh Hospitals and Ross Hall Hospital in Glasgow (Circle Healthcare)..
+Mark’s clinical practice incorporates all aspect of orthopaedics and trauma, both upper and lower limb, for children and adolescents and a significant portion of his NHS practice is at the Royal Hospital for Children and Young People, Edinburgh (Sick Kids), where he runs two specialist multi-disciplinary clinics.

 Biography